openstack-archive/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 The suffix is the last digits of the MAC address for this node;
 you can keep these digits or delete them.

-.. note:: You can change the node names at any time: before
-          the deployment or after it.

 Beginning with Fuel 7.0, you can define the hostnames of the slave nodes through Fuel Web UI or CLI prior to deploying an environment.